dchege711/study_buddy/readme.md

 :soon: Add an account page with configurable settings, e.g. code syntax theme, light vs dark UI, etc.

+:soon: Make card navigation more user-friendly

+I chose to display the tags appearing on the sidebar in decreasing order of importance.
+As opposed to tag frequency, I weighted each tag by summing up the urgencies of all the cards that the tag is included in.
+This better captures the relative importance of the tags.

 :white_check_mark: Implement logic for ~~deleting a card~~ moving a card to the trash and undoing it within 10 seconds.

 I learned that I should [never use a warning when I meant undo](http://alistapart.com/article/neveruseawarning).
 Seems like a good design decision.
 Users who really want to delete a card might be unsatisifed, but I'll soon implement a clean up script that automatically deletes cards that are in the trash and are more than 30 days old.
 Amazing how much fiddling goes in the backend, just to allow a user to delete and then save themselves 3 seconds later by hitting `Undo`.